 This saucy Peanut Butter Chicken is so tasty!
-Seared pieces of chicken are coated in a rich peanut (or almond!) butter sauce that’s loaded with ginger and garlic.
-This one pan meal takes just 30 minutes to make so it’s perfect for weeknight dinner and leftovers reheat well too!
-This Peanut Chicken is Grain Free, Gluten Free, Dairy Free and Specific Carbohydrate Diet Legal and you can swap the peanut butter for almond butter to make it Paleo and Whole30 too!
+Seared pieces of chicken are coated in a rich peanut (or almond or cashew!) butter sauce loaded with ginger and garlic.
+This easy meal takes just 30 minutes to make, so it’s perfect for a weeknight dinner for the whole family.
+Leftovers reheat well, too!
+Peanut Butter Chicken

-• The sauce!
-The sauce is ridiculously tasty, you will find yourself licking the plate!
-It’s the perfect blend of nut butter (almond or peanut) plus creamy coconut milk, fragrant ginger, garlic, chili for a bit of heat, coconut aminos which gives it a nice umami flavour and vinegar.
+• Have I mentioned the rich peanut sauce?!
+The creamy peanut butter sauce is ridiculously tasty, you will find yourself licking the plate!
+It’s the perfect blend of nut butter (almond, peanut, or cashew) plus creamy coconut milk, fragrant ginger, garlic, chili for a bit of heat, coconut aminos which gives it a nice umami flavor, and vinegar.

 • All you need is 30 minutes: It’s a quick and easy meal to prepare and takes less than 30 minutes to make!
 This is ideal for weeknight dinner with minimal chopping required.